Open Positions

 English Language test: overall 6.5 (minimum 6 in each component); TOEFL: overall 89 (minimum 21 in each component)

-Background of Dr. Sheng Yang: Dr. Yang currently is an Assistant Professor (tenure track) at the University of Guelph.
+Background of Dr. Sheng Yang: Dr. Yang currently is an Associate Professor at the University of Guelph.
 He obtained his PhD in Mechanical Engineering in early 2019 from McGill University.
 He received his B.S. and M.S. from Northwestern Polytechnical University in 2011 and 2014 respectively.
 Prior to joining the University of Guelph, he did postdoctoral research at McGill University and Brunel University London as ACU Blue Charter Fellow.
 His research interests include additive manufacturing, CAD/CAM, sustainable design, and Industry 4.0.
 His work is mostly published in top-tier design and manufacturing journals.
 Some major awards/honor he received include the prestigious ACU Blue Charter Fellowship, Best Paper Award, Featured Article Recognition, McGill Engineering Doctoral Award, and Chinese Government Award for Outstanding Self-Financed Students Abroad.

 About the University of Guelph: The University of Guelph (UoG) is one of the top public research universities in Canada.
 It was officially established in 1964 with its former Ontario Agriculture College dating back to 1874.
 UoG has a global reputation and provides a plethora of research-intensive programs.
 It is ranked 4th in Canada in Maclean's "University Rankings 2020" in the Comprehensive category and 12th overall.
 The UoG has also been ranked 50th by Times Higher Education in their list of the top 100 universities under 50 years old.
 Guelph, the vibrant city where the UoG is located, is rated one of the 10 best places to live in Canada.
 It is in the heart of the Innovation Corridor that stretches from Toronto to Waterloo Region within one-hour drive, which achieves perfect balance of academics and community.